How fit are you?

 Physical fitness for diving:

 To maintain physical fitness, the intensity and frequency of exercise should be sufficient to protect the bodies capabilities.
 There are both biochemical and physiological capacities that determine a fitness limit.
-The physical fitness will improve when the exercise load exceeds the body’s current capacity.
-If this work load is slowly increased we form a work out pattern.
-As the work out increases the body will become fitter and stronger.
+Physical fitness will improve when the exercise load exceeds the body’s current capacity.
+If this workload is slowly increased we begin to form a workout pattern.
+As the work out increases, the body will become fitter and stronger.
+Here is a great insight into what you can achieve and what helps us to stay fit: benefits of fitness

 Does carrying equipment and cylinders count?